Wild Bill Hickman: Break with Brigham Young, excommunication, and later life

-Nothing ever became of the case against Young due to lack of evidence.
-Hickman, who had struck a deal with federal law enforcement to testify against Young if he were ever to be brought to trial, was never convicted of the crimes to which he confessed, although he lived the remainder of his life as somewhat of a pariah, selling pencils for money and living in a shack.
-All of his wives but the first left him.
+Nothing ever became of the case against Young, who died in 1877.
+Hickman, who had struck a deal with federal law enforcement to testify against Young if he were ever to be brought to trial, was never convicted of the crimes to which he confessed.
+He ultimately left Utah, dying in the Wind River Mountains in western Wyoming in August 1883.